-For those rocking the very latest Apple devices, your reward is a slightly more complicated reset process.
+For those rocking the very latest Apple devices – that includes iPhone 8 and all the X-series iPhones – your reward is a slightly more complicated reset process.

-Quickly press the Volume Up and Volume Down buttons in succession.
+Quickly tap the Volume Up button followed by the Volume Down button.
 Then, press and hold the Side button (formerly known as the Power button) for several seconds until the Apple logo appears on a black background.

-2016’s iPhone 7 and 7 Plus introduced a non-mechanical Home button, but didn’t get rid of it completely like the iPhone X. Thus, they have their own distinct resetting technique.
+2016’s iPhone 7 series introduced a non-mechanical Home button, but didn’t get rid of it completely like the X-series iPhones.
+Thus, they have their own distinct resetting technique.

 Hold the Volume Down and Power buttons together for around ten seconds, ignoring the “slide to power off” message that appears.
 The screen then goes black and the Apple logo appears.

 These models (and their Plus-sized equivalents) moved the Power button to the side of the device.